 The companies with foreign capital established pursuant to Law No. 6224 dated 18 January 1954 shall be subject to this Law, reserving their granted rights.

-The implementing principles for this Law will be determined in a regulation to be prepared by the Undersecretariat within one month following the publication of the Law.
+The implementing principles for Foreign Direct Investment Law will be determined in a regulation to be prepared by the Undersecretariat within one month following the publication of the Law.

 c) Repealed Provisions

 The Law for Encouragement of Foreign Capital No. 6224 dated 18 January 1954 is repealed.

 The references made to Law No. 6224 in the legislation are considered as referring to the related provisions of this Law.

 d) Any amendments concerning the articles of this Law can only be done by means of amending or appending provisions to this Law.

 PROVISIONAL ARTICLE 1.
 The provisions of the decrees, communiqués and circulars in effect, which are in conformity with this Law, shall remain in force until new regulations for the implementation of this Law take effect.